 A knowledgeable Alpharetta SSDI lawyer could not only help ensure that an application contains proper documentation and is phrased in a manner most likely to lead to a positive outcome, but also make sure that correct procedure is followed during any subsequent appeals.

-A skilled attorney could provide advice and guidance throughout the process and serve as an advocate to speak on your behalf.
+A skilled disability representative could provide advice and guidance throughout the process and serve as an advocate to speak on your behalf.
 For more information about how a disability attorney could assist you, call today for a case evaluation.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).